-La Fontaine Academy is committed to safeguarding and promoting the welfare of children and expects all staff and volunteers to share this commitment.
+STEP Academy Trust is committed to safeguarding and promoting the welfare of our children and young people: we expect all staff, volunteers and visitors to share this commitment.

 Sometimes we may need to share information and work in partnership with other agencies when there are concerns about a child’s welfare.
 We will ensure that our concerns about our pupils are discussed with his/her parents/carers first unless we have reason to believe that such a move would be contrary to the child’s welfare.